 Scones

-- Line a baking sheet with parchment paper or a silicone mat and preheat oven to 325F.
+- Preheat the oven to 325ºF.
+Line a baking sheet with parchment paper or a silicone mat and lightly dust with almond flour.

-- Whisk together the almond flour, sweetener, baking powder, and salt in a large bowl.
-Stir in the chopped pecans.
+- Whisk together the almond flour, sweetener, baking powder, and salt in a large bowl, then stir in the chopped pecans.
 Add the egg, butter, cream, and maple extract, and stir until dough comes together.

-- Turn the dough out onto the prepared baking sheet and shape by hand into a rough circle, 7 or 8 inches in diameter.
+- Turn the dough out onto the prepared baking sheet and shape by hand into a circle about 7 or 8 inches in diameter.
 Slice into 8 even wedges and separate carefully, then space evenly around the baking sheet.

-- Bake 18 to 25 minutes, or until scones are firm and lightly browned.
-Keep an eye on the bottoms to make sure they don't burn.
+- Bake 18 to 25 minutes, or until the scones are firm and lightly browned.
 Remove from the oven and let cool on the pan.

 Glaze

-- In small bowl, whisk together the powdered sweetener, maple extract and heavy cream until smooth.
+- In a small bowl, whisk together the powdered sweetener, maple extract and heavy cream until smooth.

 - Add a little water to thin, if needed.
 Spread or drizzle over the cooled scones and let set.